Illustration by Kim Carney / Fred Hutch

 The game changer

-Seattle-born Brown, now 48, was the keynote speaker last year at the Hutch’s first HIV cure conference.
+Seattle-born Brown, now 48, visited the Fred Hutch campus last year for a scientific forum and a public panel.
 Known in early reports as the Berlin patient, he was diagnosed with HIV in 1995 in Germany, where he was then living, and used antiretroviral therapy to control it.
 Then he developed acute myeloid leukemia and in 2007, needed a stem cell transplant, a procedure pioneered at the Hutch.

 His German doctor decided to try to cure not just the cancer but HIV by finding a stem cell donor who carried two copies of an exceedingly rare gene mutation that confers natural resistance to the virus.
 The mutation deletes what is known as the delta-32 section of the CCR5 gene, which HIV latches onto and uses to enter white blood cells.